Araxiel/VIC3-dead-money/.github/CONTRIBUTING.md

 If you encountered a bug in the mod, create a new issue using the relevant [template](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/new/choose).

 ### :postbox: Suggestions
-Suggestions for any suggestions on what the mod should or could add, create a new issue using the relevant [template](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/new/choose) or mention it in the [discussions](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/discussions).
+Suggestions on what the mod should or could add, create a new issue using the relevant [template](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/new/choose) or mention it in the [discussions](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/discussions).

 > [!NOTE]
 > Just be aware, that _"person that wants others to work on implementing their ideas"_ are a dime a dozen.
 The best way to see an idea implemented, is to work on it yourself.